Numbers Online — phone intelligence

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it returns a 'labeled, low-confidence risk read for an inbound caller' with specific outputs (spam signal, verstat passthrough, DNC signal).
-It distinguishes from siblings like dnc_check, line_type, phone_lookup by combining multiple signals and noting 'without a name dip'.
+Specifically states it returns a risk read with spam signal, verstat passthrough, and DNC signal, and explicitly distinguishes from siblings by noting 'without a name dip' and as a 'supplementary input' not a verdict.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.